TehCino/Dashboards-and-projects/README.md

 Date filters are included in the dashboard, enabling users to adjust the time range and analyse trends based on custom time periods.
 A pivot table was used to group Store IDs under their respective Brand IDs, making it easier to explore store-level feedback within each brand cluster.
 This dashboard helps teams monitor engagement, and identify stores needing attention.
+All charts and tables are cross-filtered, meaning users can click on any bar, Brand ID, or Store ID to dynamically update the table and focus on the relevant subset of reviews.
+This interactive feature allows deeper insight into specific performance areas.

 #Screenshot:
 ![Review Dashboard](https://raw.githubusercontent.com/TehCino/Dashboards-and-projects/main/Review%20Dashboard.jpg)